-Night fright occurs when a budgie is startled awake and reacts with blind panic.
+Night fright occurs when a budgie’s startled awake and reacts with blind panic.

 A budgie may be unable to see its surroundings or tell if a predator is nearby.
 However, due to a sudden noise or movement, it’s convinced there’s a danger present.

-When frightened at night, a budgie’s instincts tell it to fly upward and away from the source of danger.
+When frightened at night, a budgie’s instincts tell it to fly upward and away from danger.
 Since it’s locked in a cage, it may start thrashing around against the bars of the walls and ceiling.

 Crashing into bars, knocking its wings against toys, and flying into perches can be deadly.
-Budgies have hollow bones and delicate feathers, so they can injure or mortally wound themselves in the panic.
+Budgies have hollow bones and delicate feathers, so they can injure or mortally wound themselves during the panic.

 There’s no guaranteed way to tell if your budgie died of night fright.
 However, this could be the explanation if you find your budgie lying dead on the cage floor one morning, all bruised and battered.

-The most effective way of avoiding this scenario is to do the following:
+The most effective way of avoiding this scenario is to:

 - Give your budgie a quiet environment to sleep in without sudden noises, shadows, or movements.